solana-foundation/mucho/README.md

 Mint new tokens from an existing token (raising the supply), issuing them to a destination wallet.

+> Note: If the `destination` wallet does not have an Associated Token Account
+> (ata), one will be automatically created.

 Authorizing new tokens to be minted requires the transaction to be signed by the token's "mint authority".
 By default, the `mucho token mint` command will